 It is hereby declared, as a matter of public policy, that support for arts, culture, heritage, and science organizations throughout the City is in the public interest, and will serve multiple public purposes including, among others, enhancing and extending the education reach and offerings of cultural organizations; ensuring continued and expanded access to the facilities and programs of organizations by economically and geographically underserved populations; and providing financial stability to organizations to continue and extend the numerous public benefits they provide.
-Tacoma Creates will invest in cultural organizations of all types and sizes, and will ensure that equity and access goals are central in all funding programs.
+Tacoma Creates will invest in cultural organizations of all types and sizes, and Tacoma Creates will ensure that equity and access goals are central in all funding programs.
+Funds raised from dedicated revenues must be used in alignment with the Municipal Code uses of Tacoma Creates funding.